Shrinkage to Infinity: Reducing Test Error by Inflating the Minimum Norm Interpolator in Linear Models: Introduction

 Examples of allowable $\Sigma$ include covariances with power-law eigenvalue decay and spectra consisting of two well-separated blocks.
 We focus on analyzing generalization error for functionals related to the minimum $\ell_2$-norm interpolator, $\theta_{MN}$:

-The article \cite{10.1214-21-AOS2133} studied $\theta_{MN}$ in the proportional regime ($d/n\to\gamma\in (0,\infty)$).
-They found that when $\Sigma$ is isotropic, optimally tuned ridge regression has significantly better test error compared to $\theta_{MN}$, across all $\gamma$ and signal-to-noise ratios.
-The paper also noted that $\Sigma$ was anisotropic and $\beta$ aligns well with the top eigenvectors of $\Sigma$, the ``the situation is qualitatively different'' and suggested that $d/n\to\infty$ is the optimal setting to view this setup.
+\cite{10.1214-21-AOS2133} studied $\theta_{MN}$ in the proportional regime ($d/n\to\gamma\in (0,\infty)$).
+They found that when $\Sigma$ is isotropic, optimally tuned ridge regression has notably better test error compared to $\theta_{MN}$, across all $\gamma$ and signal-to-noise ratios.
+The paper also noted that if $\Sigma$ was anisotropic and $\beta$ aligns well with the top eigenvectors of $\Sigma$, the ``the situation is qualitatively different'' and suggested that $d/n\to\infty$ is the optimal setting to view this setup.
 Our core observation is that in this setup the estimator,

 with a well-chosen $c>1$ results in an improvement of the generalization error over $\theta_{MN}$.
 That is,

 We call this phenomenon the ``Inflation Property'' (see Theorems \ref{thm:add_improve}, \ref{theorem:canon_multiplicative}).
 This property is in tension with the traditional notion that shrinking $\theta_{MN}$ towards zero often leads to better generalization.